SBNovaScript/baumann-codes/README.md

 # My main portfolio website, baumann.codes!

-This is where I archive some of my featured projects.
+This is where I archive some of my featured projects, and have info about me.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).